Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Image Retrieval by Rank Merge

 \subsection{Overview}

-Our goal is to develop a fundamental solution via online backfilling to overcome the compatibility-discriminability trade-off in compatible model upgrade.
-This strategy removes inherent limitations of backfill-free backward-compatible learning---the inability to use state-of-the-art representations of gallery images through model upgrades---while avoiding prohibitive costs, including the situation that we cannot benefit from model upgrade of the offline backfilling process, until backfilling is completed.
-To be specific, the proposed image retrieval system with online backfilling should satisfy the following three conditions: \begin{enumerate} \item The system can be deployed immediately as soon as model upgrade is complete. \item The performance should monotonically increase without negative flips\footnote{The ``negative flip" refers to performance degradation caused by incorrect retrievals of samples by the new model, which were correctly recognized by the old model.} as backfill progresses. \item The final performance should not be sacrificed compared to the algorithm relying on offline backfilling. \end{enumerate} We present a distance rank merge approach for image retrieval, which enables online backfilling in arbitrary model upgrade scenarios.
-Our method maintains two separate retrieval pipelines corresponding to the old and new models and merges the retrieval results from the two models based on distances from a query embedding.
-This allows us to run the retrieval system without a warm-up period and achieve surprisingly good results during the backfill process.
+Our goal is to develop a fundamental solution to overcome the compatibility-discriminability trade-off via online backfilling in compatible model upgrade.
+We aim to remove inherent limitations of backfill-free backward-compatible learning---the inability to benefit from upgraded representations of gallery images extracted from new models---while avoiding system downtime and outdated service during offline backfilling process until the completion of backfilling.

+Image retrieval systems with online backfilling should satisfy the following three conditions: \begin{enumerate} \item The system can be deployed as soon as the model upgrade is completed. \item The performance should monotonically increase without negative flips\footnote{The ``negative flip" refers to performance degradation caused by incorrect retrievals in the new model, which were correct in the old model.} as backfill progresses. \item The final performance should be better than or equivalent to the algorithm relying on offline backfilling. \end{enumerate} We present a distance rank merge approach for image retrieval, which enables online backfilling in arbitrary model upgrade scenarios.
+This method maintains two separate retrieval pipelines corresponding to the old and new models and merges the retrieval results from the two models based on distances from a query embedding.
+This allows us to run the retrieval system without a warm-up period and achieve surprisingly good results during the backfilling process.
 Note that the old and new models are not required to be compatible at this moment but we will make them so to further improve performance in the subsequent sections.